Official New Hampshire website

 Living Treasure Collection

-The Living Treasures collection, begun in the 1990s, includes works by artists who have received Living Treasures Governor’s Arts Awards.
-Their artworks are exhibited in the public spaces at the Office of the Attorney General and the New Hampshire State Council on the Arts.
+The Living Treasures collection, begun in the 1990s, includes works by artists who have received a Lotte Jacobi Living Treasure Governor’s Arts Award.
+Their artworks are exhibited in the public spaces of various state buildings.
 All acquisitions are made possible by private funding or donations from the artists.

 In memory: Karl Drerup, John Woodsum Hatch, Robert Hughes, Lotte Jacobi, Herbert Ogden Waters